Taiwanese indigenous peoples: Colonization in reaction to crises

 In 1874, Japan invaded indigenous territory in southern Taiwan in what is known as the Mudan Incident (Japanese invasion of Taiwan (1874)).
-For six months Japanese soldiers occupied southern Taiwan and Japan argued that it was not part of the Qing dynasty.
+For six months, Japanese soldiers occupied southern Taiwan and Japan argued that it was not part of the Qing dynasty.
 The result was the payment of an indemnity by the Qing in return for the Japanese army's withdrawal.

 The imperial commissioner for Taiwan, Shen Baozhen, argued that "the reason that Taiwan is being coveted by [Japan] is that the land is too empty."
 He recommended subjugating the indigenous and populating their territory with Chinese settlers.
-As a result, the administration of Taiwan was expanded and campaigns against the indigenous were launched.
+As a result, the administration of Taiwan was expanded and campaigns against the indigenous people were launched.
 The two sub-prefects responsible for indigenous affairs were moved to inner Shushalian (Puli) and eastern Taiwan (Beinan), the focal points for colonization.
 Starting in 1874, mountain roads were built to make the region more accessible and indigenous people were brought into formal submission to the Qing.
 In 1875, the ban on entering Taiwan was lifted.
 In 1877, 21 guidelines on subjugating indigenous peoples and opening the mountains were issued.
 Agencies for recruiting settlers were established on the coastal mainland and in Hong Kong.
-However efforts to promote settlement in Taiwan petered out soon after.
+However, efforts to promote settlement in Taiwan petered out soon after.

 Efforts to settle in indigenous territories were renewed under the governance of Liu Mingchuan after the Sino-French War ended in 1885.
 However few settlers went to Taiwan and those that did were accosted by indigenous and the harsh climate.
 Governor Liu was criticized for the high cost and little gain from the colonization activities.
 Liu resigned in 1891 and the colonization efforts ceased.